 By car from Melbourne it takes about two hours via the Princes Highway and the Surf Coast Highway to get to Lorne.
 Public coach transport is available.
 From Melbourne, there are also many options for day tours with accommodation available for short trips and longer stays.

-Top things to do in Lorne
+Things to do and top attractions in Lorne

 Experience a typical Australian beach town